janhuenermann/svgd/README.md

 ## Implementation of Stein Variational Gradient Descent

-The paper titled _Stein Variational Gradient Descent: A General Purpose Bayesian Inference Algorithm_ ([link](https://arxiv.org/pdf/1608.04471)) describes how one can approximate a given distribution by its log probability using samples.
+The paper titled _Stein Variational Gradient Descent: A General Purpose Bayesian Inference Algorithm_ ([link](https://arxiv.org/pdf/1608.04471)) describes how one can get samples from arbitrary distributions using a special kind of gradient descent.

 In this implementation I created a _neural sampler_ that – using SVGD – learns to sample from a given (unnormalized) log probability function, which could also be an energy function.